This guide is NOT intended for existing Connectivity Partners. Please refer to the Connectivity Partner Programme Guide.

 - Online check-in: We consider the integration of the guest pre-registration data as must for a collaboration.
-Room access methods, a link-out etc. can be added depending on the use case.
-Please consult with firstname.lastname@example.org about the exact flow.
+Room access methods, link-outs etc. can be added depending on the use case.
+Please consult with checkin.provider[a]booking.com about the exact flow.

 Booking.com believes an excellent check-in experience delights travelers and leads to higher guest satisfaction.
 With that in mind, Booking.com aims to empower accommodations to deliver a great check-in experience for Booking.com guests.

 We therefore partner with the best providers in the industry, providing you the following benefits: